rustls/rustls/README.md

   - *Breaking API change*: The writev_tls API has been removed, in favour of using vectored IO support now offered by std::io::Write.
   - Added ed25519 support for authentication; thanks to @potatosalad.
+  - Support removal of unused ciphersuites at link-time.
+To use this, call `ClientConfig::with_ciphersuites` instead of `ClientConfig::new`.
 * 0.17.0 (2020-02-22):
   - *Breaking API change*: ALPN protocols offered by the client are passed to the server certificate resolution trait (`ResolvesServerCert`).